Jimngn/ocamlweb/README.md

 # ocaml_webapp

-A minimal example of a lightweight webapp in OCaml.
+A minimal example of a lightweight webapp in OCaml using Shon Feder's guide